Neighbourhoods

 Sudley House is a Grade II listed, Victorian Merchants House in extensive grounds in Mossley Hill, South Liverpool, renovated with support from AHF.

 A historic walled garden in the grounds of Sudley House, has been taken on by Growing Sudley CIC as a space for health, wellbeing and social cohesion.
-Following a successful pilot season, they are now working to take over and repurpose the derelict changing rooms nearby to provide a long term income stream to support the garden and is activities.
+Following a successful pilot season, they also took over and repurposed the derelict changing rooms nearby as a therapy and well-being centre, providing a long term income stream to support the garden and is activities.

 Created in 2000, Islington Mill remains a work in progress; an ever-evolving creative space, arts hub and community.
 Scratch the surface and you’ll find a vibrant and resourceful cross disciplinary creative network; a space where conversations leads to connections, collaboration and co-creation.
 Public arts programmes, residencies and galleries sit alongside rehearsal space.
 Music and visual arts mix with events and exhibitions.
 More than 50 businesses and 100 artists call the Mill home.
-Over the last 15 years they have supported more than 5000 artists from 35 countries.
 More than 15,000 people visit the building every year.

 Bought in 2000 by local resident Bill Campbell to secure it for arts uses, the Mill has a great track record as home and incubator for all kinds of artists and musicians.
 As large-scale demolition continues to destroy historic Salford, well-known cultural entrepreneur Erika Rushton is helping the Islington Mill Arts Club to develop new spaces within and around the Mill.

-The Leigh Spinners Mill was opened almost a century ago and still houses the operating Leigh Spinners Company.
-The AHF-funded development project offers residents in surrounding areas an exciting opportunity to develop new community, leisure and employment facilities in the underused spaces within one of Leigh’s finest and largest buildings (the space could house the local Tesco, Asda and Sainsbury’s within its walls with space to spare!).
-To make the best use of the site, the Leigh Building Preservation Trust will bring together a range of commercial, community, education, sports and heritage uses in a unique package to secure the site’s sustainable future and support the local economy.
+The Leigh Spinners Mill opened more than a century ago and still houses the operating Leigh Spinners Company.
+Now an AHF-funded development project offers residents in surrounding areas the opportunity to develop new community, leisure and employment facilities in the underused spaces within one of Leigh’s finest and largest buildings – so big the space could house the local Tesco, Asda and Sainsbury’s within its walls with space to spare!
+To make the best use of the site, the Leigh Building Preservation Trust brings together a range of commercial, community, education, sports and heritage uses in a unique package to ensure the site’s sustainable future and support the local economy.

 This heritage building is in a serious state of disrepair, heavily damaged by water, partly collapsing inside, dirty and neglected.
 In 2007, the Victorian Society placed it on their list of most at-risk buildings in the whole of the UK and is part of the Community Assets in Difficult Ownership programme (owned by G1 London Properties – goodness knows why…).

 Local people, concerned about the long-empty old town hall and courts, were supported to form a Friends group to encourage the council to take enforcement action on the absent owners.
-A planning application by a local developer was approved in 2019 and so finally the building will be restored, although the historical significance of the building is at risk of not being retained or enhanced.
-See here for updates from the Friends of the Old town Hall: https://sheffieldoldtownhall.co.uk/
+A planning application by a local developer was approved in 2019 and so finally the building was thought to be saved.
+But it has passed through several hands since then; the current owner has done nothing in the four years he has owned it.

-“I have been working with South Parade Trust since just before I started Jericho Road Solutions and, like all these projects, it’s a saga!
-I helped them get SIB pre-feasibility grant and HLF start-up grant.
-Then they became one of the 10 demonstrators in the CADO (Community Assets in Difficult Ownership) programme.
-In the middle of it all the ownership changed, throwing the project into uncertainty but giving the pier a real chance.” – Jess
+Jess worked with South Parade Trust to access pre-feasibility and start-up grants for Southsea’s South Parade Pier in Portsmouth.
+They became one of the 10 demonstrators in the CADO (Community Assets in Difficult Ownership) programme.
+In the middle of it all the ownership of it changed, throwing the project into uncertainty but giving the pier a real chance.
+The fully restored pier was reopened in 2017.

 Toxteth Reservoir, a brick fortress perched on the top of Liverpool’s High Park Street and the size of half a football pitch, was one of the first in the world to use cutting edge Victorian engineering to preserve fresh water for Liverpool’s growing population.
 In this powerfully immersive experience, the history, mystery and beauty of one of Liverpool’s hidden gems is reimagined for the 21st century.

-In recent years the space has been enlivened with eccentric art projects for the Biennial festival, and this year is no exception.
-Visitors can step inside art installation Aurora, a 40-minute ‘walk on water’ through the cave-like vaults where they are immersed in the sights and sounds of an ice cave, a tropical rainforest and monsoons.
-State of the art interactive technologies, soundscapes, lasers and ice sculptures captivate the beauty and power of water, an homage to its original use set within the cavernous walls and cloisters of this Victorian landmark building.
-AHF is proud to be part of such an unusual project.
+The space has been enlivened with eccentric art projects for the Liverpool Biennial in the past.
+In 2018, visitors could step inside art installation Aurora, a 40-minute ‘walk on water’ through the cave-like vaults, immersed in the sights and sounds of an ice cave, a tropical rainforest and monsoons.
+Jess and the AHF are proud to have been part of such an unusual project.

-The mill has remained almost unchanged as part of the village and its life since the 1840s, though it can trace its origins back to the era of the Doomsday Book.
-Its future has been uncertain, so this lifeline support from various funders including AHF has been a catalyst to hope.
-The project will bring the mill back into full working order as both an asset for the community and its local economy.
-It has retained its milling machinery and water course, enabling it to be brought back into its original use, and also enabling the incorporation of hydro technology into the works.
-Jess has supported the project since the development phase via the Architectural Heritage Fund.
-Their website states that AHF’s “help and shared vision for the future of this last unrestored corn mill in Cumbria has been crucial in getting us to this point.”
+This mill has remained almost unchanged as part of the village and its life since the 1840s, though it can trace its origins back to the era of the Doomsday Book.
+Its future has been uncertain, so support from various funders including AHF was a catalyst to hope.
+The mill was brought back into full working order as both an asset for the community and its local economy.
+It retained its milling machinery and water course which was brought back to its original use, and also enabled the incorporation of hydro technology into the works.
+Jess supported the project from the development phase via the Architectural Heritage Fund.
+Their website states that the AHF’s “help and shared vision for the future of this last unrestored corn mill in Cumbria has been crucial”.